Nabil Na'eem: Criticism of the Muslim Brotherhood

 He also backed the protests started by Tamarod that led to the 2013 Egyptian coup.
 Naeem stated in an interview that the Muslim Brotherhood should be overthrown by the military.
 He has also stated that the Muslim Brotherhood "used Islam as a tool of repression."
-In his criticism stated in May 2013, he has called the Brotherhood a "dictatorial organization."
+In his criticism stated in May 2013, he has called the Muslim Brotherhood a "dictatorial organization."
 In a news conference held by the Association for Victims of the Muslim Brotherhood Regime on 28 September, Na'eem called Mohamed Morsi a "traitor."